 We expect students to attend all lessons.
 Students who do not attend lessons cannot learn.
-Students who fail to attend lessons, despite support from staff will be recorded as S3, 'Serious Behaviour'.
+Being unable to locate students in their Timetabled lessons is also a safeguarding concern.
+Students who fail to attend lessons, despite support from staff will be recorded as S3 for Truancy.
+This is considered a 'Serious Behaviour'.
 Students will be expected to make up this time and will receive a 1 hour after-school detention to make up the time.
 Multiple truancies will lead to a 2 hour detention after school.